doudz/homeassistant-zigate/Readme.md

 ```

-Currently it supports sensor and binary_sensor
+Currently it supports sensor, binary_sensor and switch
-Light and switch will be supported soon
+Light will be supported soon